ktdreyer/koji-ansible/README.rst

 ----------------

 The ``koji_archivetype`` module can add new archive types.
-This allows Koji to recognize new build archive files, for example ``.deb`` files.
+This allows Koji to recognize new build archive files, for example ``.dsc`` files.
 These are typically in support of `content generators
 <https://docs.pagure.org/koji/content_generators/>`_.